TheodorePicot/miscellaneous/README.md

 # miscellaneous
-This repository contains miscellaneous scripts and config I have coded to simplify my life as a programmer
+This repository contains miscellaneous scripts and configs I have coded to simplify my life as a programmer